What we know about the Trump rally gunman so far

 Another former student at the school, Sarah D’Angelo, remembered Crooks as “a quiet kid, not obviously political or violent in any way.”
 She said the only time he spoke with her was when their class was waiting for their graduation ceremony to start.

-A third classmate, who asked not to be named, agreed that Crooks didn’t stand out, but said that from what she saw, he wasn’t necessarily shy or quiet when he was among “his group of friends in high school that he was close with.”
+A third classmate, who asked not to be named, said that Crooks was very smart, took honors classes, and was shy.
+She said that he had a group of friends who were fairly conservative, some of whom would wear Trump hats.

+“There was definitely chatter about him just looking a little different,” the classmate said of Crooks.
+“Almost a retro nerd vibe.”

+Crooks’ high school experience was interrupted by the pandemic, with students being out of school for months in 2020 and allowed to study remotely after that, the classmate said – and she added that she didn’t recall seeing him much during their sophomore or junior years.

 When reached by CNN late Saturday night, Crooks’ father, Matthew Crooks, said he was trying to figure out “what the hell is going on” but would “wait until I talk to law enforcement” before speaking about his son.
 He could not be reached again on Sunday.